alvarop/protox/startup.md

 Register 0x02 is set to 1, which enables the IF Filter Bank calibration (I have no idea what that means.)
 The register is then read until the bit is cleared, which indicates calibration complete.

+The IF calibration register I (0x22) is then read back to check the calibration status.
+Bit 4 == 0 means the auto-calibration was successful. (in my case, the read back value was 0x06)

-The IF calibration register I (0x22) is then read back.
-I'm not sure why, since it is overwritten next, along with another value for register 0x23.
-For reference, the read back value I saw was 0x06 and the values written were 0x13 and 0x3b.
+The IF calibration register I (0x22) is then set with a manual calibration value (0x13 in my case).
+For some reason, they also write to the IF Calibration Register II (with value 0x3B), which is weird, since according to the datasheet I have, is read only...

 The PLL Register I (0x0F) is set to 0x00.
 (This sets the transmit/receive frequency or channel)